translation-gang/ru.vuejs.org/src/v2/guide/migration.md

 })
 ```

 As you can see, `v-model`'s two-way binding doesn't make sense here.
-Setting `str` to another value in the iterator function will do nothing because it's just a local variable in the function scope.
+Setting `str` to another value in the iterator function will do nothing because it's only a local variable in the function scope.

 Instead, you should use an array of __objects__ so that `v-model` can update the field on the object.
 For example: